Help for applicants

-If you’re confident you’ve got everything covered then let’s get started.
-You can apply for most of our funds online.
-Just use the application link on the fund page to register then you’ll receive a unique link to your online application form by email.
+If you’re confident you’ve got everything covered, then let’s get started.
+To start, create an account for our online portal using the ‘apply now’ button.
+Once you have created an account on the portal you will be able to complete your application there.
 Don’t worry if you can’t finish it in one go; you can save your work and return to it later.

-If an offline form is available, you’ll see this on the fund page as a download.
-Offline forms will need to be emailed to us once you’re finished.
-Either way, just make sure you complete all the required fields and remember to attach all the necessary supporting documents.
-Just make sure you meet the application deadline!
+Make sure you complete all the required fields and remember to attach all the necessary supporting documents.
+And make sure you meet the application deadline!

 What happens next?